sdu-mp-21/news-app/README.md

 *In our world every day there is new news and they are scattered or you can find the category you need by hashtag, but our app is simple, we made each category separately and you can not lose time and find what you want to read.*

+## Scope and Features
+*Simple implementation of platform-specific logic User-friendly and simple interface
+Categorized for convenience*

 ## Screenshots
 <img src="https://user-images.githubusercontent.com/93644419/146964692-3396ebc1-f78f-4ef3-a15a-78fc94ab42b0.jpg" width="200" />  <img src="https://user-images.githubusercontent.com/93644419/146964856-3b2e805b-5af2-4d15-ae9e-98078fd1340b.jpg" width="200" />
 <img src="https://user-images.githubusercontent.com/93644419/146963911-3d00f36e-8e33-4d72-82c4-ef8d07e2ca9a.jpg" width="200" />  <img src="https://user-images.githubusercontent.com/93644419/146965034-9933ff81-5623-4c71-b6b6-8213af8cb7fd.jpg" width="200" />